 The third category of property is property that is part marital and part separate.
 The application of the law to this category of property is often complex.
-An experienced domestic relations attorney from DBWLE can assist you in analyzing your situation
+An experienced domestic relations attorney from DBWLE can assist you in analyzing your situation.

 Generally, the date of valuation of marital property is the date of the evidentiary hearing or trial.
 Retirement plans and marital debt are exceptions regarding the valuation date of marital property.
 Marital debts are valued as of the date of the separation.
 For example, post separation credit card charges are not marital debts unless the charges are related to some marital purpose.

-Adultery is a bar to spousal support except when special findings are made.
-If denial or spousal support "would constitute a manifest injustice, based on the parties' respective degrees of fault during the marriage and the relative economic circumstances of the parties," a spouse who committed adultery could get it anyway.
+Adultery is a bar to receiving spousal support except when special findings are made.
+If denial or spousal support “would constitute a manifest injustice, based on the parties’ respective degrees of fault during the marriage and the relative economic circumstances of the parties,” a spouse who committed adultery could get it anyway.

 A court generally can increase, decrease, or terminate the amount or duration of spousal support if a party can show a change in circumstances.
 A number of factors influence such a decision.
-A court, however, may not modify spousal support that was part of an agreement unless the agreement says there can be future modifications.
+A court, however, cannot modify spousal support that was part of an agreement unless the agreement says there can be future modifications.